 - The CMUCL User's

 on the Python compiler and CMUCL extensions to Common Lisp, such as

 the FFI.
 It is available in the following formats (last updated

-- The CLX manual for online
+- The CLX manual is available for online browsing.

 - Documentation on the CMUCL Motif toolkit:

-The design document describing the internals of CMUCL.
+- The design document describing the internals of CMUCL.
 This is very incomplete (last updated 2003-01):